Reading

 The template is set up to compile remotely using GitHub actions.
 This will make sure that your code is reproducible.

-Explore markdown functions
+Explore quarto functions

 2. Add more figures or different versions of a figure